sebajara/covid19/USA_STATE_RATES.md

 function, I used the [fitderiv](http://swainlab.bio.ed.ac.uk/software/fitderiv/) package for inferring the derivative of the log of the data (growth-rate).
-I also present the result from inferring the growth-rate for the total number of test and deaths, although it unclear a priory whether we should expect these should follow an exponential function (perhaps deaths?).
+I also present infer the growth-rate for the total number of test and deaths, although I have no reason to expect them to follow an exponential function (perhaps deaths?).
 NOTE: errors on the posteriors are likely to be underestimated.

 ## Results